nwmarino/statim/README.md

 ### Structures and Methods

-Structs will exist, but in a more "barebones" fashion, allowing for more control over the layout and it's methods:
+Structs will exist, but in a more "barebones" fashion, similar to that found in C.

 ```
 Box :: {
+    $public
     length: u32,
     width: u32,
     height: u32,

-    $[priv]
+    $private
     contents: *void,
 };
 ```